-- 84. All committees, except CMW, have adopted the practice, pioneered by CERD in 1991 under its "review procedure," of proceeding with examination of the state of implementation of the relevant treaty by the State party even though no report has been received (see CERD, A/58/18, annex IV, Section P; CESCR, E/C.12/2004/9; CEDAW, rule 65; HRC, rule 70; CAT, rule 65; CRC, CRC/C/33, paras.
+- 85. All committees, except CMW, have adopted the practice, pioneered by CERD in 1991 under its "review procedure," of proceeding with examination of the state of implementation of the relevant treaty by the State party even though no report has been received (see CERD, A/58/18, annex IV, Section P; CESCR, E/C.12/2004/9; CEDAW, rule 65; HRC, rule 70; CAT, rule 65; CRC, CRC/C/33, paras.
 29 to 32 and rule 67).
 This procedure is specifically provided for in article 36, para.
 2 of the Convention on the Rights of Persons with Disabilities.
-In general: - (i) The committee notifies a non-reporting State party of its intention to examine implementation of the relevant treaty by the State party in the absence of a report during a public meeting on a specified date.
+In general: - a) The committee notifies a non-reporting State party of its intention to examine implementation of the relevant treaty by the State party in the absence of a report during a public meeting on a specified date.
 The State party may respond by submitting a report, at which time the procedure is suspended and the normal process of consideration of the report begins.
-Where the State party concerned indicates that a report will be provided, pending receipt of that report, the review may be postponed to another session; - (ii) The committee may formulate a list of issues and questions for the State party, which is invited to send a delegation to attend the session.
-If the State party is not represented, the committee may decide to proceed with the review, or it may notify the State party of a new date for consideration; - (iii) The committee reviews the situation in the country on the basis of information available to it, including any dialogue with the State party delegation and information submitted by United Nations partners, national human rights institutions and NGOs.
+Where the State party concerned indicates that a report will be provided, pending receipt of that report, the review may be postponed to another session; - b) The committee may formulate a list of issues and questions for the State party, which is invited to send a delegation to attend the session.
+If the State party is not represented, the committee may decide to proceed with the review, or it may notify the State party of a new date for consideration; - c) The committee reviews the situation in the country on the basis of information available to it, including any dialogue with the State party delegation and information submitted by United Nations partners, national human rights institutions and NGOs.
 Some treaty bodies prepare provisional concluding observations, which will be referred to, but not published, in its annual report and which will be transmitted to the State party.
 These provisional concluding observations become final if the State party does not respond or indicate that it will submit a report in the near future.
-Other treaty bodies issue concluding observations in the usual way. - 85.
-In many cases, notification by the committee that it intends to consider the situation in a country in the absence of a report encourages the State party to produce a report.
-Generally, the procedure is invoked where reports are very overdue.
-CESCR, HRC and CERD, for example, review States parties that are at least five years late in the submission of their initial or periodic reports.
-When no report has been received from a State party after the initiation of the first review, a subsequent round of reviews may take place.
-CESCR normally adopts preliminary concluding observations at the first review.
-If a report is subsequently submitted, it is examined according to the usual procedure and final concluding observations are adopted.
-If no report is received, the Committee reviews the State party's compliance with the Covenant based on all information available, and adopts preliminary concluding observations.
+Other treaty bodies issue concluding observations in the usual way.